wp-plugins/folder-gallery/readme.txt

 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.7b3 [2014-08-18] =
+* Option to correct picture orientation according to EXIF tag.
+Require PHP with EXIF library.
+Rotated pictures will be overwritten.
+* Support for Nivo Lightbox in Responsive Lightbox Plugin

 = 1.6 [2014-07-17] =
 * Because of license issue, Lightbox 2 is not included in Folder Gallery anymore.
 You have to install it yourself (see FAQ)